cloudmesh/cloudmesh-apptainer/README.md

-                --add=SIF        adds a sif file to the list of apptainers --image=IMAGE    sets the image to be used --home=PWD       sets the home directory of the apptainer --gpu=GPU        sets the gpu to be used --output=OUTPUT  the format of the output [default: table]
+                --add=SIF        adds a sif file to the list of apptainers --image=IMAGE    sets the image to be used --home=PWD       sets the home directory of the apptainer --gpu=GPU        sets the GPU to be used --output=OUTPUT  the format of the output [default: table]

           Description: